Tax basics for small businesses

 Separate business from personal accounts

-If you set up your accounts and record keeping ahead of tax time, it lets you focus more on running your business and less on what can be an onerous task.
+Setting up accounts and record keeping ahead of tax time lets business owners focus more on running their businesses and less on what can be an onerous task.

-If you are a sole proprietor, start by separating your business and personal finances to keep an accurate tally.
-Using a personal checking or savings account for business can lead to higher taxes because it’s easy to forget to deduct every deductible expense.
-Similarly, deducting expenses paid out of your business’s finances to make personal purchases is improper and can leave you vulnerable to owing the government money in taxes, interest and penalties if you ever are audited.
+Sole proprietors can start by separating their business and personal finances to keep an accurate tally.
+Using a personal checking or savings account for business may lead to higher taxes if the business owner forgets to deduct every deductible expense.
+Similarly, deducting expenses paid out of a business’s finances to make personal purchases is improper and can leave a business owner vulnerable to owing the government money in taxes, interest and penalties if they are ever audited.

-You also might consider applying for a dedicated business credit card.
-It’s easier to track expenses if you make them on one or two business cards that have been set aside for your business needs.
-Some business credit cards offer extensive reports on your business spending, which can be helpful in categorizing expenses for tax purposes.
-As a bonus, many business cards also offer business-centric rewards categories and other benefits — and, used responsibly, a business credit card can help you establish positive credit history for your business.
+Business owners also might consider applying for a dedicated business credit card.
+It might be easier to track expenses made on one or two business cards that have been set aside for business needs.
+Some business credit cards offer extensive reports on business spending, which can be helpful in categorizing expenses for tax purposes.
+As a bonus, many business cards also offer business-centric rewards categories and other benefits — and, used responsibly, a business credit card can help an entrepreneur establish a positive credit history for their business.

 Track sales tax

 Businesses that must charge sales tax often find it beneficial to invest in appropriate software to help keep track of it — given that they must comply with the laws of each state and locality they serve.
 These business owners might also seek help from an accountant to make sure they are managing the tax software properly.
-Regardless, make sure to maintain detailed transaction and customer records, track the states and localities where your business has customers, and reconcile your books frequently so you catch any errors early that could affect the amount you owe in taxes
+Regardless, business owners should make sure to maintain detailed transaction and customer records, track the states and localities where their business has customers, and reconcile their books frequently so they catch any errors early that could affect the amount they owe in taxes.

 Know what is (and isn’t) tax deductible

 Many business owners pay more tax than they need to because they aren’t aware of the deductions businesses may be entitled to.
 These are often quite different from personal tax deductions.
-The IRS publishes a guide called Business Expenses that is worth consulting periodically to make sure you know which expenses are tax deductible.
-If the end of the year is approaching and you brought in more profits than usual, timing the payment of larger deductible expenses during that year may help you reduce your tax bill for that year if you are a cash basis taxpayer.
-Just make sure you discuss any potential deductions with your accountant to ensure you are properly timing your deductions.
+The IRS publishes a guide to business expense resources that business owners can consult periodically to make sure they know which expenses may be tax deductible.
+Business owners should discuss any potential deductions with their accountant to ensure they are properly timing their deductions.

 Simplify tracking of business expenses

 It’s easy for paper receipts tucked away in a drawer or folder to get lost or torn.
-Using simple technology can make keeping track of your expenses more convenient.
-So in addition to accounting software, it could be helpful to use a mileage-tracking app on your mobile phone to capture every trip you take for business in your personal vehicle, or a travel-specific app to record all travel-related expenses, such as hotel stays and airline tickets.
-This way, you can make the most of the tax deductions available for business travel expenses.
-Similarly, using an app that allows you to scan your business receipts and upload them to your accounting software or digital storage will help you keep track of on-the-go expenses.
-Some apps allow you to view a tally of all your expenses for the year and what your current profits are when expenses are subtracted.
+Using simple technology can make keeping track of expenses more convenient.
+So in addition to accounting software, it could be helpful for business owners to use a mileage-tracking app on their mobile phone to capture every trip they take for business in their personal vehicle, or a travel-specific app to record all travel-related expenses, such as hotel stays and airline tickets.
+This way, they can keep track of business travel expenses that may qualify as tax deductions.
+Similarly, if business owners use an app that allows them to scan their business receipts and upload them to their accounting software or digital storage, it might be easier for them to keep track of on-the-go expenses.
+Some apps allow users to view a tally of all their expenses for the year and what their current profits are when expenses are subtracted.

 Read more: Cash flow management basics for small businesses